RaghavSinghal10/RaghavSinghal10/README.md

 ## Hi there 👋

-I am Raghav, an AI Researcher at MBZUAI, working with [Prof. Praneeth Vepakomma](https://sites.mit.edu/praneeth/).
+I am Raghav, an AI Researcher at MIT and MBZUAI, working with [Prof. Praneeth Vepakomma](https://sites.mit.edu/praneeth/).

 🏠 You can learn more about my work at [my website](https://raghavsinghal10.github.io/).